aalto-grades/aalto-grades/README.md

   -	Adminer is at `localhost:8080`

-5. Frontend has 2 demo users, admin and regular user.
+5. Frontend has 2 demo users, admin and teacher user.

     Admin user credentials:
     ```